 STEP 5 - Verify Failover to the Secondary (when removing the network and serial cable from Primary)

-- a) Remove the network cable and serial cable (if applicable) from the Primary - b) verify that the Secondary's status has changed as follows:
+- 1. Remove the network cable and serial cable (if applicable) from the Primary. - 2.
+Verify that the Secondary's status has changed as follows: